LessSass/LessSass/README.md

 ![](nesting.png)

 Nesting is a great feature to help keep thing organized.
 Here, we have a div with the class “post”.
 Inside that div there is a paragraph, link, and image.
 Instead of keeping it all separate and writing all the sizes over and over again.
 We can nest the added information in side the .post selector.
 Awesome!
 Let’s go step by step.
-We have given our entire div some simple styling rules to keep things nice and neat.
+1. We have given our entire div some simple styling rules to keep things nice and neat.
-Check out what is happening in our paragraph.
+2. Check out what is happening in our paragraph.
 If you had to guess what .txt(); is doing what would you say?
 If you guessed calling the mixin .txt, you are correct!
 Doesn’t that look similar to calling a function in JavaScript?
-Then we have some basic styling set up for a link.
+3. We have some basic styling set up for a link.

 Now that you are a Less expert, let’s do an exercise!

-Using less, style a div that contains a paragraph of text.
+Using Less, style a div that contains a paragraph of text.
 The div should have a border-radius and a box-shadow of any size and color.
+Feel free to use [filler text](http://www.lipsum.com/) for the paragraph.

 You will need to have a basic HTML and .less file.
 Feel free to give your page extra styling!

+Once completed, your page should look something like this:

 ![](lessExercise.png)

-In the same GitHub repo, the solutions are posted as lessTest.HTML and lessTest.less.
+The solutions are posted as "lessTest.HTML" and "lessTest.less" but you shouldn't take a look at those without trying!

 ## SASS-

 ## Preprocessing-

 CSS on its own can be fun, but stylesheets are getting larger, more complex, and harder to maintain.
 This is where a preprocessor can help.
 Sass lets you use features that don't exist in CSS yet like variables, nesting, mixins, inheritance and other nifty goodies that make writing CSS fun again.
-Once you start tinkering with Sass, it will take your preprocessed Sass file and save it out as a normal CSS file that you can use in your web site.
+Once you start tinkering with SASS, it will take your preprocessed SASS file and save it out as a normal CSS file that you can use in your web site.

 Step 1: First you will need to install SASS in your laptop, please reference link below: